Modi–Marathi Word-Level Dataset

 Summary:

 We are building an initial dataset of over 50,000 paired words using Modi-script manuscripts, transliterated Marathi texts, and modern Marathi equivalents.
-Unlike sentence-level datasets, our focus is on word-by-word pairing backed by Modi experts' meanings, enabling reuse beyond a single sentence.
+Unlike sentence-level datasets, our focus is on word-by-word pairing and Modi experts' backed meanings, which enables reuse beyond a single sentence.

-• Pairing Modi script words with transliterated and modern Marathi forms.
+- Pairing Modi script words with their transliterated and modern Marathi forms.

 Historic Dictionary Digitization & Vector Database